ArcturusSky/holbertonschool-printf/README.md

 - Arc will:
   - write the documentation (`REAMDE.md`)
-  - code the `get_specifier_function.c` file
+  - code the `get_specifier_function.c` file (Update: In the end this file has been deleted because unecessary and source of conflicts.)
-  - Correcting and provide test environnement and tests in general.
+  - correcting and provide test and test environnement, in general.

 - Xavier will:
   - write the Flowchart.
-  - code the `print_specifiers_functions.c` (the three first specifiers)
+  - code the `print_specifiers_functions.c`
-  - The MANPAGE redaction and implement
+  - the MANPAGE redaction and implement

  - Teamwork:
    - `main.h` file